nandanmogili/DiningPhilosophers/README.md

 # Dining Philosophers Problem - Java Implementation
-Team Members: Nandan Mogili, Sreekar Kompella, Karthik Konuru
+Team Members: Nandan Mogili and Sreekar Kompella

 ## Overview
 This project provides a solution to the classic **Dining Philosophers Problem** using **Java threads and locks**.
 The solution ensures that: